Skip to content

 Migrations: Introduction

 Migrations are a way to manage your database schema over time in a consistent and version-controlled manner.
-Instead of writing raw SQL to create or modify tables, you use a Crystal DSL that describes the changes you want to make.
+Ralph uses plain SQL migration files that can be executed at runtime without recompilation.

 What are Migrations?

-A migration is a Crystal class that defines two methods:
+A migration is a SQL file that defines two sections:

-• up: The changes to apply to the database (creating tables, adding columns, etc.)
+• -- +migrate Up: The changes to apply to the database (creating tables, adding columns, etc.)

-• down: How to reverse those changes (dropping tables, removing columns, etc.)
+• -- +migrate Down: How to reverse those changes (dropping tables, removing columns, etc.)

 Ralph tracks which migrations have already been run in a special table called schema_migrations, ensuring that each migration is only applied once.